ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S2-docker-03-handling-volumes/README.md

 At the end of this hands-on training, students will be able to;

-- explain what the Alpine container is and why it is widely used.
+- Explain what the Alpine container is and why it is widely used.

-- list available volumes in Docker.
+- List available volumes in Docker.

-- create a volume in Docker.
+- Create a volume in Docker.

-- inspect properties of a volume in Docker.
+- Inspect properties of a volume in Docker.

-- locate the Docker volume mount point.
+- Locate the Docker volume mount point.

-- attach a volume to a Docker container.
+- Attach a volume to a Docker container.

-- attach the same volume to different containers.
+- Attach the same volume to different containers.

-- delete Docker volumes.
+- Delete Docker volumes.

 ## Outline